trec-biogen/trec-biogen.github.io/content/docs/_index.md

 **Task B (Reference Attribution):**  Given a biomedical topic (question) and a stable version of PubMed documents.
-The task will be to generate answers containing LLM output that also has attributions (cited references from PubMed) for each sentence (assertion) made.
+The task will be to generate answers containing LLM output that also has attributions (cited references from PubMed) for each answer sentence.

 The generated answer must meet the following requirements:
 - The total length of the generated answer should be **within 250 words**.